-Norway Spruce have some very desirable characteristics as Christmas trees.
-Their strong, upwardly slanted branches are superb for holding heavy ornaments, perhaps the best of any tree.
+Norway Spruce has some desirable characteristics as a Christmas tree but they have poor needle retention and are better suited for landscape trees.
+Their strong branches are good for holding heavy ornaments.
 They also have a strong, pleasing spruce aroma.
 Norway Spruce were very popular Christmas trees in the 1950s, adding a retro aspect to their present appeal.

-The Serbian spruce is a little different from the other spruces.
+The Serbian Spruce is a little different from the other spruces.
 The needles are about 1/2” in length and they grow in a circular pattern straight out from the branch.
-Serbian spruce needles are softer than other spruces.
-The colors of Serbian spruce needles are dark green topside and a silver underside.
-The Serbian spruce branches tend to hang down in a sweeping manner.
+Serbian Spruce needles are softer than other spruces.
+The colors of Serbian Spruce needles are dark green topside and a silver underside.
+The Serbian Spruce branches tend to hang down in a sweeping manner.
 The branches are not very strong and only lighter ornaments should be hung from them.
-The Serbian spruce has good needle retention and they do not have much of an aroma.
+The Serbian Spruce has good needle retention, similar to Blue Spruce, and they have an understated aroma.

 Black Hills Spruce